Mesa Farms

 Click to view in google maps

 Miles of hiking trails through the property and adjoining open space offer beautiful unobstructed views for 25+ miles and a wide range of trees, shrubs, vegetation and wildlife (aerial view from the Southwest).
-Two blocks to the North is Big Rock Park, a 5-acre public park with tennis, basketball, and volleyball courts, picnic tables, BBQs & more.
+Two blocks to the North is Big Rock Park, a 5-acre public park with tennis, basketball, and volleyball courts, picnic tables, BBQs & more, and next to Big Rock Park is Santee's Chet Harritt K-8 Public School.
 Half a mile to the South is the Grossmont Community College 135-acre campus.

 One of the most beautiful landscapes within a major US city, Mission Trails Regional Park is the only mountainous park within central San Diego.
 Five mountain peaks rise up to 1592 feet with Mission Gorge and the San Diego River below at 200 feet elevation.